 Now it is time to stir the corn kernels and the grated parmesan into the pot.
 Increase the heat to medium until the mixture simmers.

-Remove from heat and serve with black pepper and fresh herbs like parsley or thyme.
+Remove from heat and garnish with black pepper and fresh herbs like parsley or thyme.
 Enjoy!

 Storage, reheating and freezing